paulius-it/auth-service/README.md

-# Shipping authentication service
+# Shipping Authentication service

 ## How to launch
 - PHP8.1 and Composer should be installed;
-- Docker and cocker compose should be available in order to launch it in the container.
+- Docker and Docker compose should be available in order to launch it in the container.
 In the terminal run:
 ```bash
 cp .env.example .env